SmokeHouseProject/applewood/README.md

 >Latest ver 0.3.0 has been updated to use node 10.x.x, uses latest release of Aurelia CLI 1.0.0-beta.11 and uses latest release of Cordova Browser 6.0.0  (see [known issues](KnownIssues.md))

+>This project now includes Apple notarize for building a distributable for Macs.
+Please see my blog at <https://darylcober.blogspot.com/2020/02/notarize-ios-apps.html> for more information.
+You MUST update the appId in root/package.json "build" node to reflect your apple developer account.
+You MUST update the configuration information in notarize/notarize.js to reflect your apple developer id and your app specific password.
+You must update the widget id in root/config.xml to reflect your apple developer account.
+Failing to do so will result in the build failing.

 Is a collection of the following libraries:
 -  Electron  <http://electron.atom.io/> builder for desktop apps
 -  Cordova  <https://cordova.apache.org/> builder for mobile apps